Want to learn more about tracking and reducing customer churn? In this article, we'll tell you how to do it effectively with Apphud.

 Second, you should have enough data to predict when subscribers will churn.
 To understand when a subscriber is churning, you should handle a notification from Apple called

 DID_CHANGE_RENEWAL_STATUS.
 Using this notification, you can find whether the renewal was turned off or on.

 In Apphud, we made this function even easier!
 You can divide the notification into two different event types: Trial Canceled and Subscription Canceled.

-When a user cancels auto-renewal of his free trial subscription, it's called Trial Canceled, while Subscription Canceled means that a user canceled auto-renewal of his paid subscription.
+When a user cancels auto-renewal of their free trial subscription, it's called Trial Canceled, while Subscription Canceled means that a user canceled auto-renewal of their paid subscription.

 Third, analyze your subscription churn.
 As you can see from the Apphud chart below, we calculate the number of subscriptions lost during the selected period but leave out new paid subscriptions that could happen inside the period.